jarviscanada/jarvis_data_eng_JakeVachon/core_java/grep/README.md

 ##Performance issues
 ###This application may encounter memory related problems as the entire txt file and matched lines are stored in memory to be passed around.
 ###The solution to this issue would to pass around streams, with streams no data would be stored in memory at any point resulting in a much less burdensome program.
 Though my 2nd implementation does make use of a stream it still inserts the stream information into a list before returning instead of directly returning the stream.

+##Test
+###This program was tested manually to ensure input files were found in any location, regex patterns were recognized and result printed to the designated output file.
+I placed the input file in various locations to confirm that it could be found anywhere with a recursive file search, as well as texting multiple regex patterns.

 #Deployment
 ###This project has been deployed using Github to allow user download, docker for container and PSQL initialization and Crontab to initiate data collection for host_usage